GithiuIsaac/GithiuIsaac/README.md

 - 👋 Hi, I’m @GithiuIsaac
-- 👀 DevOps Engineer
+- 👀 DevOps Engineer, Cloud Engineer
 - 👀 Skills:
 - Container Orchstration with Kubernetes
 - Server & Application Monitoring with Prometheus & DataDog
-- 🌱 I’m interested in Web Development & Automation using Python
+- 🌱 I’m interested in Backend Development & Automation using Python, JavaScript, Go.
-- 📫 @igithiu on Twitter
+- 📫 @ndarwaig on Twitter

 <!---
 GithiuIsaac/GithiuIsaac is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.